-The Center for Faculty Development offers confidential, one-on-one consultations on learning and teaching, professional development, and research practice.
+The Center for Faculty Development offers confidential, one-on-one or group consultations on learning and teaching, professional development, and research practice.

 Consultations are typically most effective face-to-face (either in-person or via Zoom), though we can also do them over the phone or by e-mail if necessary.
 Our aim is to help faculty find solutions or alternatives with which they are comfortable, since the same approach will not work for all faculty needs.

 Below are examples of the kinds of consultation inquiries we receive of the three areas: